Dissipation-Based Continuation Method for Multiphase Flow in Heterogeneous Porous Media: 1D examples: scalar transport problem

 \subsection{Viscous-gravitational case}

 We test the homotopy continuation method based on the adaptive dissipation strategy for cases with combined viscous and gravitational forces.
-The simulation example presented previously is still employed in this section.
+We still consider the previous simulation example.
 The dissipation coefficient $\beta $ for $\Delta t = 5.0 $ is computed as 0.1389.
 For the initial condition $S=0 $, the nonlinear iteration performances of the PPU scheme with different timestep sizes are shown in \textbf{Fig. \ref{fig:compare_vg_1}}.
-We can see that the homotopy continuation has superior convergence property.
+We can see that the continuation method has superior convergence property.
 For the standard Newton method, the number of nonlinear iterations is proportional to timestep size because the solution front propagates a longer distance with a larger timestep size.